UPPMAX/R-python-julia-matlab-HPC/reflections/20241022_richel/README.md

 ```

 Only question 12 (the confidences) and 15 (any other comments)
 are the ones that matter to me.
+Question 11 is useful to me,
+but needlessly personal, hurtful and I don't care about satisfaction.

 - [ ] In meeting with teachers, discuss the evaluation form